Shakthisoul2005/M2/README.md

 ## RESULT:

-Thus the program to print the given triangular pattern using loop has been executed successfully
+Thus the program has been executed successfully